KAMO Kiri Tansu (Paulownia Chests)

 The first Kamo paulownia chest was made by a carpenter in the early 19th century, and the very same chest, which has “Purchased 1814” inscribed on the back, is still being used in the city of Kamo today.

 The present look of Kamo paulownia chests dates back to 1928 with the development of yashatoso varnish.
 Today, 70% of the paulownia chests made in Japan are produced Kamo and shipped all over the country.

-Paulownia is a light colored wood with a sheen, a real sense of quality and a beauty that is likened to silk.
-The light colored quarter-saw boards of these chests look as though they have been lightly streaked with brown and the gain of this timber has a beauty unmatched by any other furniture.
-With perfectly fitting draws, they open and close easily, protect their contents from extremes of temperature, and offer long lasting projection.
+Paulownia is a lightly colored wood with a silk-like sheen.
+The quarter-sawn boards used to make Kamo paulownia chests look as though they have been lightly streaked with brown paint.
+The woodgrain has a beauty unmatched by any other material used in furniture.
+The perfectly fitted drawers open and close with ease, protecting their contents from extreme temperatures.

-The wood of the paulownia tree used for Kamo kiri tansu have a beautiful white luster with the same sense of quiet refinement as silk.
-The straight, dark brown wood grain, which looks like it was painted by a brush upon the pale wood, creates an elegant feeling that cannot be found in any other wooden furniture.
-While the drawers open and close very easily, they form an incredible seal when closed, keeping clothes safe from humidity and heat thanks to the drawer’s great hermetic properties.
+Kamo chests are made from paulownia wood, which has a beautiful white luster and the same sense of quiet refinement as silk.
+The straight, dark brown woodgrain, which looks as if it were painted by a brush, creates an elegant feeling not found in any other wooden furniture.
+While the drawers open and close with ease, they form a nearly hermetic seal when shut, keeping clothes safe from both heat and humidity.

 How to make

-The preparation of the wood requires milling, removing the resin, and then drying for nearly three years.
-The entire assembly process of joining the wooden boards, planing, assembling the mortise and tenon joints, and attaching metalwork decorations is done entirely by hand.
-It is truly an impressive sight to see the artisans working with hand-tools such as chisels and planes to create a product of such beauty and refinement.
+The preparation of the wood requires milling, resin removal, and drying for nearly three years.
+The entire assembly process, which consists of joining the boards, planing, assembling the mortise and tenon joints and attaching the metalwork decorations, is performed entirely by hand.
+It is a truly impressive sight to see the artisans working with their chisels and planes to create a product of such beauty and refinement.